Skip to content

 What is the cost of customer support?

-Even the most user-friendly system will have hiccups and users will always hit roadblocks.
+Even the most user-friendly quality management system will have hiccups and users will always hit roadblocks.
 It’s best to know ahead of time how the vendor charges for customer support to keep costs under control.

 Some charge per hour.
 Some charge per implemented module.
 And others build the cost of support into the contract, based on the number of employees.
 Each pricing model has its place, depending on the complexity of the system and the capabilities of the users.